By Russell Louie – Optimum Choices, LLC

 Aromatherapy primarily works on the physical level of animals, since animals don’t have many of the emotional connections to scents as humans do.
 For example, animals don’t connect romance with rose oil, or holidays with pine, orange, and cinnamon, the way humans do.

 Most companion animals have considerably less body mass than an adult human.
 The rule-of-thumb I use for smaller animals is the same as for small children—if the dosage for essential oils is not stated, start with a 3-4% dilution.
 For example, mix 3-4 drops of essential oil to 96-97 drops of carrier oil (e.g., almond, hazelnut, jojoba, olive oil).
-For large and giant breed dogs, a 5-10% dilution could be used.
+Large dogs have a slower metabolism, so the dilution ratio still pertains.

 Melaleuca alternifolia (Tea Tree oil) has been widely used for years for both humans and pets.
 But there have been many reports of animals that developed uncoordination, weakness, tremors, behavioral disorders and even depression after using melaleuca oil.
-This was probably due to using undiluted oil or poor quality oil.
 The Australian standard states that pure melaleuca oil must have cineole greater than 15% and terpinen-4-ol greater than 30%.
-I suspect the bad case histories of melaleuca oil resulted from using oil from a manufacturer that doesn’t test every batch of their oil.
 Melaleuca oils with chemical compositions outside the Australian standard have been known to be caustic when applied full strength.
 My suggestion is to always use a therapeutic grade (Grade A) melaleuca oil from a manufacturer that tests every batch of oil and always dilute the melaleuca oil before using on animals.
-(NOTE: there have been fatalities in cats who had this oil applied to them.)
+(NOTE: there have been fatalities in cats who had this oil applied to their skin.)